Mike Perez (boxer): Early career

-Perez vs. Abdusalomov and aftermath
+Perez vs. Abdusalomov

-On 2 November 2013, he made his HBO debut against hard-hitting prospect Magomed Abdusalomov (18-0 18 KOs) at Madison Square Garden.
+On 2 November 2013, he made his HBO debut against hard-hitting prospect Magomed Abdusalomov (18–0 18 KOs) at Madison Square Garden.
 In a rare southpaw vs. southpaw heaveyweight match, Perez won by unanimous decision after a brutally-fought 10 rounds.
 The fight left Abdusalamov permanently and severely injured after suffering a stroke during surgery to remove a blood clot in his brain.
 Abdusalamov's family later sued the New York State Athletic Commission due to negligence.
 The lawsuit ended with a $22 million settlement.
 Perez's form dipped after the tragic incident, as he drew and lost many of his next fights.
 He would later reveal that he struggled with alcoholism during this time, to the point of getting into the ring drunk a few times.

+Perez vs. Takam

 Perez returned on 18 January 2014 to fight Carlos Takam at the Bell Centre in Montreal.
 Takam and Perez fought to a majority draw.
 The fight was shown on HBO on the Jean Pascal vs Lucian Bute under card.

+Perez vs. Jennings

-Perez then lost a narrow split decision to Bryant Jennings on 26 July 2014, with the judges’ scorecards reading 114-113 and 115-112 for Jennings, and 114-113 for Perez.
+Perez then lost a narrow split decision to Bryant Jennings on 26 July 2014, with the judges’ scorecards reading 114–113 and 115–112 for Jennings, and 114–113 for Perez.
 Referee Harvey Dock controversially deducted a point from Perez in the final round for hitting Jennings on the break.

+Perez vs. Povetkin

 On 22 May 2015 Perez was brutally knocked out by Alexander Povetkin 91 seconds into a WBC heavyweight title eliminator.
 Following the loss to Povetkin, Perez spent over two years away from the ring, before returning in 2017 as a cruiserweight.